 Make the most of Malaga’s year-round balmy weather and treat yourself to an evening cocktail.
 The venues below have been chosen for their views and/or atmosphere.

 Malaga has been producing two beer brands for years – the lesser known Victoria and the giant San Miguel – but as in the rest of Spain, the craze for craft beers has taken off in the city.
 Here are some suggestions for the best places to try a bottle or two:

-Malaga is pretty traditional when it comes to food so you won’t find a huge number of international restaurants apart from pizza and Chinese restaurants, but here are some of the best.
+Malaga is pretty traditional when it comes to food so you won’t find a huge number of international restaurants apart from pizza and Chinese restaurants.
+However, if you’re wondering where to eat in Malaga at foreign restaurants, here are some of the best.

 Ice Cream parlours

 The Malagueños love ice cream and there are parlours selling homemade ice cream all over town – look for the sign helados artesanos – so there’s no excuse to make do with an industrial cornet or ice lolly.
 Here are the best.